Zooming Through the Autumn

 WOMEN ON THE RISE: EVITA TO MARGARET HILDA - DON'T CRY FOR ME FINCHLEY CENTRAL

 Thursday 18th November 10am – 12pm

 As the pop world got used to life without The Beatles, numerous candidates were advanced to fill the void – most of them progressive rock bands.
-But there was virtually no role for women in prog.
-That changed towards the middle of the decade when the macho pop start model was turned on its head.
+But there was virtually no role for women in "prog rock".
+That changed towards the middle of the decade when the macho pop star model was turned on its head.

 PLEASE MRS ROBINSON: ART & CULTURE - THE WAR OF THE BLOCKBUSTER

 Thursday 25th November 10am – 12pm

 This was the age of the iconic American movies: films that impressed themselves on the audience and challenged the European cinematographers.
 The Godfather, Star Wars and Smokey and the Bandit produced sequels and squeezing the golden goose devised prequels – were Bond and Carry On equal to the struggle?